 All still true but one should not lose sight that improvement can be brought about by the 'mechanical approach' and by using the latest developments in production engineering and that these can lead to greater consumer relationship and interaction.
-By applying these to the blueprint efficiencies can be achieved which benefit both the supplier and the customer and need not damage these 'customer relationships'.
-Therefore, the blueprint needs to be analysed using production tools which was entirely what Shostack was against.
+By applying these to the blueprint, efficiencies can be achieved which benefit both the supplier and the customer and need not damage these 'customer relationships'.
+Therefore, the blueprint needs to be analysed using the same tools that would be used in analysing a production process - which was entirely what Shostack was against.

-In Shostack's original article a timestudy element was included and in the subsequent twenty years (actually earlier if one includes the earlier work of Herzberg (1979), such an approach of payment by quantity is now discredited and is 'anti TQM'.
+In Shostack's original article a time study element was included and over the subsequent twenty years (actually longer if one includes the earlier work of Herzberg et al [1959]), such an approach of payment by quantity is now discredited and is 'anti TQM'.
 On the other hand, improvement through reduction in time for the service can benefit all concerned and allow more time 'for making people special' as well as a faster throughput of customers and hence profit.

 Blueprints have been proposed as a method for improving service quality but these tend to omit many of the more important qualitative measures such as Mystery Shoppers (the measures from these can also be quantitative).
 In this, the measurement of the quality of a service is through getting 'customers' to use the service and judge the effectiveness of each stage.
-Mystery shoppers are now widely used in the service sector such as by transport companies (air and train) pubs and hotel chains and before it can be applied some form of interaction of the customer with the service supplier needs to be identified and the process drawn.
+Mystery shoppers are now widely used in the service sector such as by transport companies (air and train), pubs and hotel chains and before it can be applied some form of interaction of the customer with the service supplier needs to be identified and the process drawn.
 Typically, this is through some form of blueprint.
-Bottlenecks can also be identified
+Bottlenecks can also be identified.

 6. 'Lifestyle'.
-A new view on creativity.
+A different view on creativity.

-'Lifestyle' could give a good indication as to what are the new products that people may want and, in turn, include what companies should develop and market.
+'Lifestyle' could give a good indication as to the new products that people may want and, in turn, include what companies should develop and market.
 This goes a bit beyond giving the customers what they want from the usual findings of market research.
-It involves developing services that relate to what might improve the way they live, without them obviously being aware of exactly what is the product or service or that they might even be needing them.
+It involves developing services that relate to what might improve the way people live, without them obviously being aware that they might even be needing them.
+This is most effective when undertaken in conjunction with a blueprint.

 This is the type of thing that would emerge through a slightly different view of the market.
 Rather than asking people whether they want a particular product or service, it starts by asking what people want to improve their lives.
-For example it could be that they want to look and feel good, be stress free, have more time to do what they want, keep going and live a long time.
-So far so good and trying to satisfy these aspects of their lifestyle can drive the clothing industry, health club/fitness industry, cosmetic industry and, probably even, the cosmetic surgery industry.
+For example it could be that they want to look and feel good, be stress free, have more time to do what they want and live a long time.
+Trying to satisfy these aspects of their lifestyle can drive the clothing industry, health club/fitness industry, cosmetic industry and, probably even, the cosmetic surgery industry.

 Taking this further, what are the subsections of these?
-People like to alter 'time frames'.
-Video recording is an example of this.
+People like to alter 'time frames' and video recording is an example of this.
 They want to see at one time some programme that was shown at another.
 They also want to have more time - hence all the labour/time saving devices that have been promoted for more than a century, from vacuum cleaners to microwave ovens.
 They also want a good time, hence leisure pursuits and the holiday industry.